Beach Haven, New Jersey: Climate

+According to the Köppen climate classification system, Beach Haven has a Humid subtropical climate (Cfa).

 Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Beach Haven, New Jersey would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).
+According to the A. W. Kuchler U.S. potential natural vegetation types, Beach Haven would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).

 Notable people

 People who were born in, residents of, or otherwise closely associated with Beach Haven include: